Mamadou Kané (footballer, born 1997)

-Mamadou Kané (born 22 January 1997) is a Guinean professional footballer who plays as a midfielder for Ethnikos Achna, on loan from Pafos.
+Mamadou Kané (born 22 January 1997) is a Guinean professional footballer who plays as a midfielder for Araz-Naxçıvan.

 Club career

 Neftçi

 Kané began his career with Gangan before signing with Azerbaijan Premier League side Neftçi on 1 January 2019.
 He made his professional debut with Neftçi in a 1–0 league win over Qarabağ FK on 3 February 2019.
 Kané was named the player of the year in Azerbaijan by the famous Ghanaian football player Michael Essien in the 2019–20 season with his successful performance in Neftçi.

 Olympiacos

 On 28 August 2021, Olympiacos officially announced Mamadou Kané for a transfer fee in the range of €300,000, who signed a five-year contract with the Greek giants.

 Loan to Neftçi

 On 29 August 2021, Olympiacos loaned Kané to Neftçi for one season.

 Return to Olympiacos

 On 26 January 2022, Kané left Neftçi and returned to Olympiacos.

-Loan to Pafos
+Pafos

-On 23 August 2022, he was loaned to Cypriot club Pafos for one year.
+On 23 August 2022, Kané joined Cypriot club Pafos on a one-year loan deal.
+On 13 July 2023, Pafos announced the permanent signing of Kané to a three-year contract.